darshan-raul/apollo11-docs/docs/stages/stage-1/stage-1.md

 - Can look at `cat ~/.kube/config` to confirm that cluster config is set correctly

+> !!! note
+We will go in depth of the content of the config file when we visit RBAC section

 - Lets try the default hello world of any k8s cluster, running the nginx image

     ```bash